wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 11.3 =
+* Added in image column: Link to the edit page of the displayed image
+* Updated screenshot

 = 11.2 =
 * Fixed in 'Set, replace, remove': invalid thumbnail IDs will be ignored
 * Fixed in 'Set, replace, remove': Added missing 'break' in switch()
 * Fixed in 'Set, replace, remove': Post Type Filter founded always posts and pages
 * Fixed broken bulk assign link at each image in the media library
 * Premium version: Added option in 'Set, replace, remove': Take the first post image from current site domain
+* Updated *.pot file and german translation

 = 11.1 =
 * Fixed bug which yielded the error message "No matches found" at the Confirmation step